mandele1999/Home_Price_Prediction-Linear-Regression-Analysis/README.md

 ## Project Overview

-This project uses multiple linear regression modeling to analyze house They are primarily interested in: what zipcodes have the lowest prices, predicted prices of homes in the area, and any relevant differences between the real prices and our model's predicted price.sales in a northwestern county.
+This project uses multiple linear regression modeling and iterative linear regression modeling to analyze house prices in relation to renovations.
+They are primarily interested in how renovations influence house pricing and models are created to provide estimates of prices which are then evaluated for fitness in our findings.

 ## Business and Data Understanding

-Jamii Real Estate wants to purchase homes in the Seattle area.
+A real estate agency wants to purchase homes in the Seattle area.
 They have tasked us with determining how much to spend on a home, on average, and areas to purchase homes in.

 Our data set contains information of houses sold such as price, square footage and grade of the house.

 ## Explain your stakeholder audience here